 Strawberry skin often shows up after you’ve removed hair from your legs – most often after shaving.
 But what exactly is going on with these small, dark spots on the skin?
 Here’s the 411 on what might be causing them:

 Enlarged Pores: Oftentimes, those dark spots on your legs are actually enlarged, dark pores.
-Technically, these enlarged pores are referred to as “open comedones.”
+Technically, these dark pores are referred to as “open comedones.”
 They’re caused by too much production of oil, or “sebum.”
 Excess sebum can clog your pores, trapping bacteria and dead skin.
-Then, when the pores are exposed to the air through processes like shaving, they “oxidize” – which makes them appear darker.1
+Then, when the pores are exposed to the air through processes like shaving, they “oxidize.”
+Oxidized pores will appear darker.1

-Folliculitis: Irritation of the hair follicle is known as “folliculitis.”
-It can be brought on by exposure to bacteria, yeast, or fungi.2 Folliculitis can also be caused by shaving and the presence of ingrown hairs.
-After shaving, the hair underneath the skin may have a hard time penetrating back through the skin again.
-It may curl up under the surface of the skin.
-This creates a blockage that results in irritation, small bumps, and open comedones (a.k.a dark pores or blackheads).
+Folliculitis: Irritation of the hair follicles is known as “folliculitis.”
+It can be brought on by exposure to bacteria, yeast, or fungi.
+This follicle irritation can also be caused by shaving and the presence of ingrown hairs.
+After shaving, the hair follicles underneath the skin may have a hard time penetrating back through the skin again.
+The follicles may even curl up under the surface of the skin.
+This creates a blockage that results in irritation, redness, small bumps, and open comedones (a.k.a dark pores or blackheads).